Updated: Oct 30, 2020

 • For transactional purposes, for example to support a transaction involving changes to the entity’s ownership or financing structure (such as for a merger or acquisition).

 The accountant shall compile the financial information using the records, documents, explanations and other information, including significant judgments, provided by management.

 Compiling the Financial Information

-If you would like to know more, please contact Bestar RW William.
+If you would like to know more, please contact Bestar.
 We have the appropriate competence and capabilities to perform the compilation engagement.
 We undertake services relevant to the preparation and presentation of financial information of an entity (such as in relation to preparation of historical financial statements required for public filing).